If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 The quality of the content and the promotional campaign strategy.

-If your content quality is poor, no matter how good your marketing strategy, it won’t yield better results.
+If your content quality is poor, no matter how good your marketing strategy is, it won’t yield better results.

-You need to ensure your content quality is what your audience values.
+You need to ensure your content meets your audience’s quality standards.

 By getting these two aspects right, you can create valuable content for your audience and promote it through the proper marketing channels.